21 Jul Shining a light onto a vital health profession – Biomedical Engineers: They Make it Work!

 Biomedical engineers are among healthcare’s unsung heroes.
-In the past two years, as a global respiratory pandemic raged in almost every country, biomedical engineers have been called upon to rapidly deploy COVID-19 diagnostic tools and treatments, including oxygen and the many devices that go with it.
+As a global respiratory pandemic raged in almost every country, biomedical engineers were called upon to rapidly deploy COVID-19 diagnostic tools and treatments, including oxygen and the many devices that go with it.
 Without them, the procurement, installation, operation, maintenance, and repair of COVID-19 equipment simply could not happen.

 But what about countries without enough biomedical engineers or the technologies to treat patients?
 This was, and remains, the reality in many low-resource settings.
 The World Health Organization (WHO) has documented wide regional disparities in the availability of biomedical engineers with many countries, mostly in Africa, lacking sufficient numbers.
 This has put enormous pressure on biomedical engineers and technicians to perform the impossible.
 In the past two years, we have heard of many heroic efforts – some with a happy ending but often not (see Mtheto’s Story).
 Most of these stories remain untold and the role of biomedical engineers under-appreciated.